fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

 .. note::

-    Note that the algorithm always uses the past values of the outputs as inputs, and there is therefore no need to include the outputs among the inputs when preparing the data for the model.
+    Note that the algorithm's code always includes the past values of the outputs among the inputs, and there is therefore no need to add the shifted values of the outputs to the inputs when preparing the data for the model.

 ==========================================
 Testing